yix8/yix8.github.io/content/authors/admin/_index.md

 Previously, I completed my Bachelor in Computing and Software Systems at the [University of Melbourne](https://www.unimelb.edu.au/).
 Following that, I obtained my first Master degree in Computing Science from [Imperial College London](https://www.imperial.ac.uk/).

-I am deeply grateful for the opportunity to explore research directions related to Large Language Models.
+I am deeply grateful for the opportunity to explore research directions related to Natural Language Processing.